autism-101/hugo-website/content/english/autism-resources-newly-diagnosed.md

 about_this_product:
   enable: true
   title: "<span id='socialmedia'>Learn from other Autistic people and find them on social media</span>"
-  content: "Facebook, Mastodon, Twitter, Reddit, Instagram, Discord and TikTok are all Autistic hangouts.
+  content: "Facebook, Mastodon, Twitter (X), Reddit, Instagram, Discord and TikTok are all Autistic hangouts.
 We tend to use the same hashtags across different platforms, so be sure to check out our list below."
   background_class: ""

   features: